WPBeginner

 It adds an invisible honeypot that blocks 99% of spam bot comments.

-Though adding a captcha to your comment form is not user-friendly, it still helps you to protect your site from spammers.
+Adding a CAPTCHA or reCAPTCHA to your comment form is not user-friendly, but it helps you protect your site from spammers.

-You can use the Advanced noCaptcha and Invisible Captcha plugin to add Google reCaptcha just before the submit button of your comment form.
+You can use the CAPTCHA 4WP plugin to add reCaptcha just before the submit button of your comment form.

 Remove Website URL Form Field

 Another way to deal with link builders and spammers is to remove the website URL field from the comment form.
-Here’s an example from the WPForms website:
+Many spam comments are from bots and users simply looking for a link back to their site.

-And you can use the Comment Link Remove and Comments Tool plugin for this purpose.
-It allows you to remove the website URL field from your comment form without touching a single line of code.
+You can also use Comment Link Remove and Other Comment Tool for this purpose.
+This plugin allows you to remove the website URL field from your comment form without touching a single line of code.
 Isn’t that great?

 Blocking Bad IPs